 About the Centre

-Financial Computing and Analytics encompasses a wide range of research areas including Mathematical Modeling in finance, Computational Finance, Financial IT, Quantitative Risk Management and Financial Engineering.
+Financial Computing and Data science encompasses a wide range of research areas including Mathematical Modeling in finance, Computational Finance, Financial IT, Quantitative Risk Management and Financial Engineering.
 PhD research areas include stochastic processes, quantitative risk models, financial econometrics, software engineering for financial applications, computational statistics and machine learning, network, high performance computing and statistical signal processing.

 Centres for Doctral Training (CDTs)